New Colombo Plan

 - Attend an information session.

 - Participate in New Colombo Plan events organised by the Federation Business School, Federation University, or the government.
 These events include open day(s), publicity and information sessions, and/or presentations to boards or committees.

 There are no current opportunities at this time.

 Expressions of interest for the following study tours have now closed:

 2018 study tour to Timor-Leste

-We are excited to announce three new study tours due to take place in 2018.
-We have secured funding for our first trip to Nepal, and another trip to Dalian in China, to take place in 2018.
-The specific dates for these trips are yet to be confirmed, and will be released upon opening of the expressions of interest.
+We have secured funding for another trip to Dalian in China, as well as a study tour to Shenzhen in China, to take place in 2019.
+The specific dates for these trips is yet to be confirmed, and will be released upon opening of the expressions of interest.